intelsdi-x/swan/scripts/jupyter/README.md

 ![sample list](docs/sample_list.png)

-If yu want to get [pandas](http://pandas.pydata.org/) DataFrame from `exp` for deeper analisys you can get it like:
+If you want to get [pandas](http://pandas.pydata.org/) DataFrame from `exp` for deeper analisys you can get it like:
 ```python
 df1 = exp1.get_frame()
 ```